erikasby/baybank/README.md

   </a>
 </p>

-> Bank - This project is the implementation of the tasks given by the work which were required by the college.
+> BayBank - This project is the implementation of the tasks given by the work which were required by the college.
 Additionally, this was the project for my bachelor's.

 ## Install